 Project management is actually planning activities that will happen in the future with the information available today.
 While doing these, assumptions can be done.
 Let’s consider a construction project.
 Weather conditions can affect a construction project severely.
 Therefore, the planning process can be done under the assumption that there won’t be long-lasting bad weather conditions that will affect the project.

 Dependencies can be either internal or external.
-For instance, a software development project can be depending on the infrastructure implementation project and the software development project can start only after infrastructure implementation project completed.
+For instance, a software development project can be depending on the infrastructure implementation project and the software development project can start only after the infrastructure implementation project completed.
 Or the start of a construction project will depend on the procurements of the materials.

-Constraints define limits of the project.
+Constraints define the limits of the project.
 For instance, if the budget available for the project is $1,000,000, this is a constraint and you have to finish the project with this budget.
 Or if the company can assign only 6 software developers for your project, this is an example of resource constraint.

-Note that, assumptions, dependencies and project constraints affect the success of a project.
+Note that, assumptions, dependencies, and project constraints affect the success of a project.
 Therefore, usually, assumptions, dependencies, and constraints are put in contracts as well to make these legally binding.